hailelagi/hailelagi.com/content/notes/block-layers.md

 All problems in comp sci. can be solved by another level of indirection.
 {{% /callout %}}

 Why a filesystem?
-It's **a key abstraction** we'll use to go spelunking and of course we'll spin up an ec2 instance + and mount a filesystem for it with s3!
+It's **a key abstraction** we'll use to go spelunking into the lifecycle of a block destined for persistence, and of course we'll explore ideas from great filesystems like xfs, zfs, discuss key ideas and tradeoffs and at the end some practical implications.

 ## Hardware